 6 Harmonies services are provided by Miranda Warburton, PhD, CMT, CST-D and Jennifer Minor, MA, Dipl OM (NCCAOM), LAc

 Comprehensive Initial Appointment

-90 minute session including a comprehensive initial interview & medical history followed by a treatment session including acupuncture, CranioSacral Therapy, and/or Chinese Orthopedic Massage (Tuina).
+90-105 minute session including a comprehensive initial interview & medical history followed by a treatment session including acupuncture, CranioSacral Therapy, and/or Tuina (Chinese Orthopedic Bodywork).

 50-60 minute treatment including acupuncture, CranioSacral Therapy, and/or Tuina.
 90-minute option also available by request.

 Multi-hands CranioSacral Therapy Session

 1hr - 3 hr sessions available by request.
-CranioSacral Therapy and SomatoEmotional Release session with Miranda and Jennifer.
+CranioSacral Therapy and SomatoEmotional Release session with two or more practitioners.
 Acupuncture may be included as needed.

 30 - 60 minute interview and medical history and herbal prescription.
 Herb costs are additional.

 30 - 60 minute interview, medical history, and lifestyle discussion complete with nutritional and relevant supplement recommendations.
 Many patients use this as an opportunity to recalibrate their current diet or supplement regimen.